Evidence based, objective and fair assessments

 How assessors are involved

-All students should be assigned one academic assessor per part of the programme and one practice assessor for placement or a series of placements.
-One practice assessor will work with one academic assessor to make recommendations for progression for the student from one part of the course to the next.
-These individuals should be accessible to students, and have an ongoing relationship with them.
+All students should be assigned one academic assessor per part of the programme and one practice assessor for each placement or a series of placements.
+One practice assessor will work with one academic assessor to make recommendations for progression for the student from one part of the programme to the next.
+These individuals should be accessible to students and have an ongoing relationship with them.
 Students should be informed about who these individuals are, what their role is, and how they may and should communicate with them.

 How students are involved

 In order to have an evidenced based, objective and fair assessment, students must be involved and kept up to date on their performance and given the opportunity to develop.
 Assessment should be continuous throughout a programme of study.

 Students must be empowered to play an active part in the assessment process, through self-reflection and other means.